Roddenberry Archive: 765874 shorts

 Rod Roddenberry wanted the archive to highlight Star Treks spin-off fiction that had not been visualized in live-action and was deemed to be outside of official Star Trek canon.
-Urbach said they wanted to take some of those stories that "highly influenced the lore" as well as unrealized projects and "bring them into the live-action realm and give them this elevated stature".
+Urbach said they wanted to take some stories he considered influential, along with unrealized projects, and elevate them by creating live-action versions.
 When approaching the first concept video, "765874", they looked to J. M. Colt's role in a 1998 comic book story published by Marvel Comics in Star Trek: Early Voyages.
-In the comic, Colt time travels to the future and when she returns to her own time she "sees all of Star Treks timeline.
+In the comic, Colt time travels to the future, and when she returns to her own time, she "sees all of Star Treks timeline.
 It's this 'awakening' and seeing everything and having that experience."
 Urbach expanded on this, treating Colt as an "observer" who has seen different moments throughout Star Trek history.
 The video's title is a reference to Colt's in-universe Starfleet serial number.

 The second video, "765874 – Memory Wall", builds on Gene Roddenberry's novelization of The Motion Picture (1979) which describes Spock's mind meld with the entity V'Ger as an "awakening", allowing him to be treated as another "observer".
-Urbach thought bringing together two characters who had "seen sort of outside of the margins" aligned with Star Treks theme of exploration, saying: "Not everything is necessarily a new alien.
+Urbach thought bringing together two characters who had seen "outside of the margins" aligned with Star Treks theme of exploration, saying: "Not everything is necessarily a new alien.
 Some of it is like opening your mind."
-The second video recreates imagery from the Early Voyages comic book as well as the 2015 comic book Star Trek: Captain's Log – Pike from IDW Publishing.
+The video recreates imagery from the Early Voyages comic book as well as the 2015 comic book Star Trek: Captain's Log – Pike from IDW Publishing.
+The use of digital technology to recreate the likeness of Nimoy's Spock was discussed by Matthew S. Smith for IEEE Spectrum, who said the effect was convincing but raised questions about whether it was appropriate to use.
+He compared it to the digital recreation of Peter Cushing's Grand Moff Tarkin for the film Rogue One (2016), which received criticism at the time and "didn't sit well with some viewers".
+Urbach felt there was a difference with their usage of the technology because they were doing it for preservation rather than a commercial enterprise.
+Selleck said he took his role in the process very seriously and chose to avoid actions that could be seen as disrespectful to Nimoy even between takes.